Travel with impact

 The Sumatran Rhino Sanctuary (SRS) at Way Kambas National Park is a conservation breeding centre for the critically endangered Sumatran Rhino.
-The surrounding Way Kambas National Park is home to 37 of the 70 remaining Sumatran Rhinos, where staff work hard to ensure the health of the individuals and viability of the population overall.
+The surrounding Way Kambas National Park is home to a small wild population of the 70 remaining Sumatran Rhinos, where staff work hard to ensure the health of the individuals and viability of the population overall.

 The fate of this critically endangered species relies on the work of the SRS, Wildlife Protection Units (WPUs) and the support and engagement of the local and international community.

 Your adventure awaits